meddlin/rushinglabs-site/src/markdown-pages/2020-07-28_cpat-concept.md

 _This is gonna be a long one..._

 I've been working on my CPAT project for a while now.
-I felt like I needed to get it to a precipice where the idea was either proven, or it all fell apart.
+I felt like I needed to get it to a point where the idea was either proven, or it all fell apart.

 The [last real progress for this project](https://rushinglabs.com/blog/one-step-at-a-time) I shared was from 2018, and covered how the project was moving to React.
 While true, several more developments have taken place since then.